rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- I **walk on eggshells** if it matters to business growth and personal career advancement.
+- I **walk on eggshells** if it matters to business growth and no hindrance to my personal career advancement.
 Diplomacy and dialogue are the key to strengthening trust and understanding between the two parties.

 #### **What was the most difficult period in your life, and how did you deal with it?**

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- It is my experience during my training period in **[IntegrityNet Solutions & Services](https://integritynet.biz/)**.
+- It is my experience during my training period in a BPO company.
 There are no available resources to study their technologies and I must figure everything on my own.
-The only way to survive is to work late hours regularly for me to catch up through developing the [technical documentation](https://uadmin-docs.readthedocs.io/en/latest/).
+The only way to survive is to work late hours regularly for me to catch up through developing the technical documentation.

 #### **Give me an example of a time you did something wrong.
 How did you handle it?**